-Q) Are current on-campus students who move off campus for Fall 2013 eligible to move back on-campus for Spring 2014?
+Q) Are current on-campus students who move off campus eligible to move back on-campus in future semesters?
 A) No. Once you move off campus you will not be eligible to move back on-campus.

 Q) Aren't students who currently live on-campus guaranteed housing?
 A) New freshmen are guaranteed on-campus housing for four consecutive semesters.
 All other students are offered housing on a space available basis.
 The Housing contract states in

 “Upon acceptance of the initial housing deposit, the University guarantees on-campus housing to new freshmen for four consecutive semesters provided they are enrolled as full-time students, pay all fees, meet all deadlines, and follow all established procedures for continued living in university housing.
 Once new freshmen complete four consecutive semesters, university housing is obtainable on a space available basis.
 Students who leave university housing before completing four consecutive semesters are no longer guaranteed housing.
 For all other students, university housing is obtainable on a space available basis.”